 CNH Capital Canada Wholesale Trust (the "Trust") was established by Computershare Trust Company of Canada by a Declaration of Trust dated April 30, 2004.
 On October 16, 2019, Canadian Western Trust Company (the "Issuer Trustee") succeeded to Computershare Trust Company of Canada as issuer trustee of the Trust.
-The indenture trustee pursuant to the master trust indenture dated July 1, 2004, as supplemented from time to time, is Computershare Trust Company of Canada (as successor to BNY Trust Company of Canada), with its principal office located at 100 University Avenue, 8th Floor, Toronto, Ontario, M5J 2Y1.
+The indenture trustee pursuant to the master trust indenture dated July 1, 2004, as supplemented from time to time, is Computershare Trust Company of Canada), with its principal office located at 100 University Avenue, 8th Floor, Toronto, Ontario, M5J 2Y1.